 97. Consider offering live chat.

 Even with the most descriptive product and FAQ pages, customers are bound to have questions.
 Twitter and email are great tools for providing support, but for customers they involve navigating away from your site, composing their question, and waiting for a response.
 By offering live chat through a service like Tidio, you can quickly and efficiently resolve any issues while keeping customers focused on their purchase and engaged with your company.
+Need more convincing?
+Here are a few more reasons why we think it’s an amazing tool.

 98. Staff up!